julienmichel/azure-cosmosdb-workshop-optimisations/Hands-on labs/lab3.md

 the new design, are performant, and are cost-optimized for the following anticipated query volumes:

   - Retrieve list of top 10 movies by biggest popularity and lowest price ~500 requests/second
-	  SELECT top(10) FROM c order by c.Popularity DESC, c.UnitPrice DESC

   - Retrieve the list of categories: ~500 requests/second
-	  SELECT DISTINCT(c.CategoryName)

   - Filter movies (items) by category description: ~200 requests/second
-	  SELECT c.CategoryId FROM c where c.CategoryName = "Fantasy"
-	  SELECT * FROM c where c.CategoryId = 14 (on category for the details=

   - Retrieve orders with details showing products with quantities: ~10 requests/second
-	  SELECT * FROM c where c.OrderId = 50 (on orders)
-	  SELECT * FROM c where c.OrderId =50 (on orderdetails)
-	  SELECT * FROM c where c.ItemId  BETWEEN 397519 AND 397524

 Contoso currently has 85,000 concurrent users during peak time, but would like to plan for 5 million concurrent users.
 Perform sizing exercise to determine anticipated scale requirements.
 Optimize the schema design to reduce scale requirements if possible.